Zafar205/fruit-hunter/README.md

-fruit hunter game on fpga
+fruit hunter game on FPGA